AndreasHeger/CGATReport/doc/Tutorial7.rst

 .. note::

-   Contents of the cache can also be retrieved with the :ref:`sphinxreport-get` command line utility.
+   Contents of the cache can also be retrieved with the :ref:`cgatreport-get` command line utility.